What are DHT & Bootstrap Nodes in CPUNK?

 • Use systemd service files for long-running daemons

-• Expose only the required ports for P2P discovery
+• Expose only the required TCP ports for discovery

 • Monitor resource usage and peer connectivity